SURF plans to announce the details for the 2020 program in late November 2019! The anticipated application is February 3, 2020 at 11:59 PM (ET).

 - Two (2) letters of recommendation - Please request the letters from individuals who are knowledgeable about your academic achievements and research experience.
 Feel free to ask your professors (current and past), research mentors, or internship supervisors.

-- Proof of U.S. citizenship or lawful U.S. residency: Proof includes a copy of an unexpired U.S. Passport, birth certificate, naturalization certificate, or unexpired green card.
+- Proof of U.S. citizenship: Proof includes a copy of an unexpired U.S. Passport, birth certificate, or naturalization certificate.

 - Verification of health insurance (copy of insurance card)

 The SURF Program at the Gaithersburg campus is anticipated to run between May 26 – August 7, 2020 or June 8 – August 7, 2020; adjustments may be made to accommodate specific academic schedules (e.g., a limited number of 9-week slots).
 Students are expected to participate in the program until August 7, 2020.

 You will find a list of frequently asked questions here:

 To see the breadth of the SURF program, see examples from the past SURF student projects descriptions and activities: